 What Makes Dr. BYUN’s Rhinoplasty Approach Different?

 World famous plastic surgeon Dr. BYUN, an architect of beauty, is an expert in hiding all incisions and sutures.
-In most cases, all incisions are made inside of the nose and along the nasal area.
+All incisions are made inside of the nose and along the nasal area.
 Dr. BYUN can use your own cartilage for projection and height.
 Often times, a reduction/addition of the tip in height and projection will make your face more balanced.
 The corrected tip will be more proportionately appealing.
 Dr. BYUN also uses a personalized approach, which means your rhinoplasty will be specific to you, addressing your detailed concerns and solutions.
 Dr. BYUN’s rhinoplasty technique varies and depends on the anatomy, as well as the patients’ goal.
+However, for the last 25 years, Dr. BYUN has only been utilizing Closed or Preservation Rhinoplasty Techniques.
 A good rhinoplasty is when the nose becomes part of your face.
-Your new nose should disappear into your pretty face.
+Your new nose should disappear right into your pretty face, complimenting your other features, and not taking away from them.

 Open Versus Closed Rhinoplasty